-Selected suppliers have been trained by Metalkol RTR by Group Compliance on the Supplier Code of Conduct, through sessions held in conjunction with supplier audits.
+Selected suppliers have been trained by Metalkol RTR and by Group Compliance on the Supplier Code of Conduct, through sessions held in conjunction with supplier audits.
+We provide training to suppliers and have rolled out an e-learning training course on our Supplier Code of Conduct.

 For new business relationships, Metalkol RTR applies a risk assessment on two levels: 1. risk assessment of the nature of the product or service; and 2.
 Counterparty Due Diligence of the supplier or contractor itself.
 The Counter Party Due Diligence (CPDD) process vets new suppliers and other business partners from a threshold of 25,000 USD annual contract value.
 The purpose of the CPDD is to prevent risks of cooperation with persons or entities that are involved in bribery and corruption, money laundering, financing of terrorism and other crimes, or are subject to international sanctions.
 The CPDD also includes questions on environment, health and safety and human rights.
-The CPDD process is conducted by our Compliance Department.
+The CPDD process is conducted by our compliance department.
 The combination of both risk assessments results in a risk score for a business partner, which influences our decision to enter into a business relationship with counterparties.
 Counterparties can be accepted, accepted with additional terms and conditions to address identified risk, or rejected.